-This is the Temporary Lunch menu for the children returning in September 2020.
+The Temporary Lunch menu for the children returning in November 2020 has been updated.
 We have made the adjustments to the lunch offer to allow children to take their lunch in their classrooms (with the exception of EYFS, who will continue to take their lunch in the hall).
 The lunch arrangements will be reviewed and updated in line with any changes in government guidance.
 We thank you for your continued support and understanding.

 Meals are cooked on the premises, and provide the children with a varied and well-balanced diet.
 A canteen method of service is in operation, the children may choose one of two options, either a packed lunch from home or a lunch from a selection of healthy light lunches and snacks available from school.

-The cost of a meal provided by the school is £10.50 per week (£2.10 a day) and can be paid either through ParentPay or at one of the Pay Points around school (there are 2 in the reception area).
+The cost of a meal provided by the school is £10.50 per week (£2.10 a day) and can be paid for using ParentPay.
+Unfortunately, due to the current situation it is no longer possible for the school to accept cash payments.

 Meals have to be paid for at least a week in advance.
 Alternatively, half termly or termly payments can be made.
 As we are a ParentPay school parents have a secure online account on www.parentpay.com, activated using a unique username and password; making a payment using your credit or debit card is straightforward and ParentPay holds an electronic record of all payments for you to view at a later date.
 When you make a payment, an e-mail confirmation is sent to you, giving you reassurance that the transaction has been successful.
 Please rest assured that no card details are stored on the system or are accessible by the school or ParentPay.